jpsteil/grid_tutorial/docs/action_buttons.md

 [back to top](#action-buttons)

 ## Simple Action Button
-For this example we're going to build a grid over the product table and include a pre action button that will build a sales report for the user.
+For this example we're going to build a grid over the product table and include a pre action button that will call the product reorder function.

 Add the following to controllers.py.